jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

  - In the game, recoats are tints that let you respec your character attributes.
  - I've interpreted this as an artifact that let's you convert/respec tokens into Chroma or Lumina tokens.
+ - 23/10/2025: Clarified what the X value represents (ie. Only counts the sacced tokens, and does not include Recoat itself)

 ## Revive Tint